cit-bioinfo/BLCAsubtyping/README.md

 ```{r}
 data(example_dat)
 ```
-is a list 'cit' with two items 'expMat' and 'gpl'
+example_dat contains a list `cit` with two items 'expMat' and 'gpl'

-The function 'classify' is used to subtype a batch of transcriptomic profiles according to one or several of the 6 classification implemented.
+The function `classify` is used to subtype a batch of transcriptomic profiles according to one or several of the 6 classification implemented.

 In the following call to 'classify', the samples will be classified according to all 6 classification systems.
 ```{r}